brajeshwar/brajeshwar.github.io/_posts/2004/2004-03-23-we-wish-jennifer-lopez-would-return-our-calls.md

----
-layout: post
-title: We wish Jennifer Lopez would return our calls
+# We wish Jennifer Lopez would return our calls
----

 I have seen this long back but then when I saw it again today, I smiled at those punchy words, see it for yourself at Jeffrey Zeldman's [contact](http://zeldman.com/contact/) page.
 And if you are developing, learning, working on CSS, then his site should definitely be in your favorites bookmark.